“You yourself, as much as anybody in the entire universe, deserve your love and affection.”

 - You’ll perform worse and worse.
 As your self-esteem goes down you’ll feel less motivated to tackle the tasks and projects in your life.
 As the fun and excitement goes out of many of the things you do procrastination tends to become more and more common.
 Plus, the work you put in becomes less energetic and focused and so the results aren’t that good anymore either.

-I used to be harder and harsher towards myself.
+I used to take the harder and harsher path.
 It did help in some ways.
 But it wasn’t worth it.

-To just remind myself of how damaging being hard on myself has been is a very effective way to replace my old habit with going easier on myself.
+To just remind yourself of how damaging being hard on yourself has been is in my experience a very effective way to replace the old habit with going easier on yourself.